-Using UTMs to get reliable reporting in Google Analytics or similar tools requires you to have a solid plan before getting started with a UTM builder.
+Using UTMs to get reliable reporting in Google Analytics or similar tools requires that you have a solid plan before getting started with a UTM builder.

 This guide walks you through everything you need to know to start creating effective UTM tracking codes.